Answers to the Index questions automatically justify to the Top of page.

 Code 61 to view VIP Caller list use arrow buttons to view up or down.
 To remove a stored VIP entry press the Delete Entry button the Display will ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 The number will then be removed from that list.

-When you have voice mail service and you connect the DPS3 to your home phone system, you may notice that your local answer machine cannot take calls like before and your callers cannot leave a message on your answer machine.
+Return to topWhen you have voice mail service and you connect the DPS3 to your home phone system, you may notice that your local answer machine cannot take calls like before and your callers cannot leave a message on your answer machine.
 That is because the DPS3 has First Ring Suppression that blocks the first ring.

 Voice mail from your phone company is set to answer the call after 5 rings and simultaneously your answer machine is set to answer after 4 rings.
-Because they are both trying to take the call, only the voice mail will be able to, as it takes the call completely off the line away from your house to free up the line for another call.
+Because they are both trying to take the call, only the voice mail will be able to, as it takes the call completely off the LINE away from your house to free up the LINE for another call.
 Simply set Voice Mail Ring Count to 6 or 7 rings to prevent this from happening.

 You will need a second answering system to take the OPX - Out of Area, Private and Unknown calls connected in parallel to the DPS3 using a duplex jack shown here set with 1-2 rings greater than the answering device in the TEL phone port.